 1. You can write a check if you have a checking or money market Account.
 We are not required to honor any restrictive legend on checks you write unless we have agreed to the restriction in writing signed by an officer of the Bank.
 Examples of restrictive legends are “must be presented within 90 days” or “not valid for more than $1,000.00.”

-2. You can use a withdrawal ticket if you have a savings Account.
+2. You can use a withdrawal ticket if you have a savings, checking, or money market Account.
 If your savings Account is evidenced by a passbook, you must present this passbook when making deposits or withdrawals.
 At the Bank’s discretion, you may make transactions without this passbook but you should present your passbook as soon as possible for entry of these transactions by the Bank.
 The balance shown in your passbook, on your statement, or on a receipt will not be considered final until verified by us in comparison with our books and records.

-As a day-to-day practice, the Bank allows withdrawals from savings Accounts at any time without prior notice.
-We do reserve the right, however, to demand and receive at least seven days prior written notice that a withdrawal is going to be made, as provided for by federal law.
+As a day-to-day practice, the Bank allows withdrawals from savings and money market Accounts at any time without prior notice.
+Bank does reserve the right, however, to demand and receive at least seven (7) days prior written notice that a withdrawal is going to be made from any savings or money market Account, as provided for by federal law.
 If at any time we require seven (7) days’ notice, we will have the right to return any unpaid checks for which notice has not been given and we will not incur any liability in so doing.

 This Agreement is subject to Article 4A of the Uniform Commercial Code – Funds Transfers as adopted in the State of Illinois (“UCC”).
 If you originate a funds transfer for which Fedwire is used and you identify by name and number a beneficiary financial institution, an intermediary financial institution or a beneficiary we and every receiving or beneficiary financial institution may rely on the identifying number to make payment.
 We may rely on the number even if it identifies a financial institution, person or account other than the one named.
 You agree to be bound by automated clearing house association rules for any ACH transfer originated by you.
 These rules provide, among other things, that payments made to you, or originated by you, are provisional until final settlement is made through a Federal Reserve Bank or payment is otherwise made as provided in Article 4A-403(a) of the Uniform Commercial Code.
 If we do not receive final settlement of such payment, we are entitled to a refund from you in the amount credited to your Account and the party originating such payment will not be considered to have paid the amount so credited.
 If we receive a payment order to credit your Account by wire or ACH, we are not required to give you any notice of the payment order or credit.

-1. Checks.
-If you wish to stop payment on a check you have written, you must complete a Stop Payment Request or you must notify the Bank and this notification must be accepted by the Bank before the check is paid.
+Checks: If you wish to stop payment on a check you have written, you must complete a Stop Payment Request or you must notify the Bank and this notification must be accepted by the Bank before the check is paid.
+A Stop Payment Request may apply to either a continuous range of checks or a single check.
 The Stop Payment Request can initially be made by phone or in writing and must include the check number, date, amount, and payee of the check.
 The Stop Payment Request will become effective twenty-four (24) hours after the Bank’s acceptance.
 We may send you a written confirmation of your Stop Payment Request.
 Your Stop Payment Request will be considered confirmed either twenty-four (24) hours after Bank’s acceptance or upon Bank sending you a written confirmation, as applicable.
 We may rely on the information in the written confirmation unless you notify us immediately of any errors.
 A confirmed Stop Payment Request is binding upon the Bank for only one hundred and eighty (180) calendar days unless renewed in writing.
 When the Stop Payment Request expires, we may pay the Item and have no duty to notify you.
-You may not issue a stop payment on a cashier’s or certified check.
+Except under certain circumstances as provided by law, you may not issue a stop payment on or instruct the bank to stop payment on a cashier’s or certified check.
+If we allow you to stop payment on a cashier’s or certified check, you must complete forms we provide to you.
 We are not responsible for Stop Payment Requests with incorrect information.
 Any joint owner or authorized signer can release a Stop Payment Request previously requested on the Account.
 If you have a joint Account, we will accept a Stop Payment Request or the release of a Stop Payment Request, from any of the joint owners regardless of who signed the check.
-Please refer to our Personal Product and Service Fees Schedule for the current service fee for each Stop Payment Request you give us.
+Please refer to our Personal Product & Service Fees Schedule for the current service fee for each Stop Payment Request you give us.

-2. Cash or One Time Debit Transactions.
-You are not permitted to stop payment on any purchase or cash withdrawal originated by use of the Card for one time debit transactions, and we have no obligation to honor any such Stop Payment Request by you.
+Cash or One Time Debit Transactions: You are not permitted to stop payment on any purchase or cash withdrawal originated by use of the Card for one time debit transactions, and we have no obligation to honor any such Stop Payment Request by you.

 Your claim must include: